nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_consultation_guidance.md

 When a clinical item is linked to the consultation a reference to its FHIR® resource is held in the entry.item field of the appropriate list resource.

 When linking to a clinical item that is held in a single FHIR resource the reference will be to that resource.
-When linking to the clinical item that is held across multiple resources (for example Medication and Medical Device) the reference must be to the FHIR resource specified below.
+When linking to the clinical item that is held across multiple resources (for example, Medication and Medical Device) the reference must be to the FHIR resource specified below.

 -   For a Medication or Medical Device prescription plan - reference the MedicationRequest (intent = plan) resource
 -   For a Medication or Medical Device prescription issue - reference the MedicationRequest (intent = order) resource